Trump isn't waging a war on poverty. He's waging a war on poor people.

 This week, President Donald Trump released a $4.8 trillion budget proposal that would further decimate the already weakened social safety net.
 Trump’s plan would make steep cuts to food stamps, Medicaid, housing assistance, and other welfare programs that millions of Americans rely on.

 But the budget is merely a wish list with no chance of passing the Democratic-controlled House.
-More quietly, Trump has already rolled out a series of bureaucratic changes that have begun to take a tangible toll on the country’s must vulnerable populations and will only inflict more damage in the coming years.
+More quietly, Trump has already rolled out a series of bureaucratic changes that have begun to take a tangible toll on the country’s most vulnerable populations and will only inflict more damage in the coming years.

 The once-robust social safety net has been steadily dismantled by Republican and Democratic administrations alike.
 A series of actions, from Ronald Reagan’s fear-mongering about the government subsidizing luxurious lifestyles for welfare recipients to Bill Clinton’s welfare reform that imposed strict work requirement for benefit recipients, have made it tougher than ever to be poor in America.
 Now Trump is making it even harder.